TusharKoli8/Health_Connect_Data_Intelligence/README.md

 ##  Project Overview

-HealthConnect Data Intelligence is an end-to-end SQL-based data engineering project designed to process healthcare data from multiple CSV source files into a structured data warehouse.
+HealthConnect Data Intelligence is an end to end SQL based data engineering project designed to process healthcare data from multiple CSV source files into a structured data warehouse.

-The project implements a **3-layer architecture (RAW → CLEANSED → REFINED)** and enables analytics through KPI-driven reporting.
+The project implements a 3 layer architecture (RAW - CLEANSED - REFINED) and enables analytics through KPI driven reporting.

 Database Structure